ravivamsi/developertools/readme.md

 -- Stop Watch - Completed
 -- Dictionary	- Completed
 -- Abbrevations  - Completed
--- Bible	- On track
+-- Bible	- Completed
--- Quran	- On track
+-- Quran	- Completed
 -- Zip Code	Details - On track
 -- Weather	 - On track

 Planning to work the following for the project:
 -- CodeBeautifier